OmniSharp/omnisharp-roslyn/README.md

 ## Introduction

-OmniSharp-Roslyn is a .NET development platform based on on [Roslyn](https://github.com/dotnet/roslyn) workspaces.
+OmniSharp-Roslyn is a .NET development platform based on [Roslyn](https://github.com/dotnet/roslyn) workspaces.
 It provides project dependencies and language syntax to various IDE and plugins.

 OmniSharp-Roslyn is now built with [dotnet-cli]( http://dotnet.github.io/getting-started/).
 It targets both __dnxcore50__ and __dnx451__ targets.
 The __dnxcore50__ build is self contained, while __dnx451__ build requires __mono__ (>4.0.1) if it is run on a platform other than Windows.